michael-trovato/advanced-macro-calculator/README.md

 ## How to Use:

+### Running:

+[Python 3](https://www.python.org/downloads/) is required to run this calculator.
+The most recent version is recommended.

+### Prompts:

 Please answer the prompts with the required information.
-If your body fat percentage isn't known, then a population average will be used to estimate lean body mass.
+If your body fat percentage isn't known, then an average ideal body weight based on height will be used to estimate lean body mass.

-If you have greater than average muscle mass for your weight and height, then it would be wise to find (DEXA), and enter your body fat percentage.
+If you have greater than average muscle mass for your weight and height, then it would be wise to find (DEXA, Bod Pod), and enter your body fat percentage.

 An accurate body fat percentage will ensure a proper protein target.

-The protein target is set to 1.2 grams per lb of lean body mass.
+The default protein target is set to 2.2 grams per kg of lean body mass.

 ## Body Fat Percentage: